 After use as a school train the California Western M-200 shown above was bought from the Trona in 1941.
 The only rail-car built by the Skagit Steel & Iron Works, it is shown at Ft.
 Bragg in 1947 with its original Buda gas engine.
 The car is preserved today (1987) by Pacific Locomotive Association at Niles Canyon near Fremont, California.(2)

-At one time Railfan & Railroad Magazine had a great on-line article about the Baldwins on the Trona by David C. Lustig.
+At one time Railfan & Railroad Magazine had a great online article about the Baldwins on the Trona by David C. Lustig.
 Unfortunately the magazine has changed its website policy and they now only publishes articles on the web that are no longer available in back issues.
 If you are interested in reading the article you can go to their website and order the November 1987 issue for $3.50.
-Once all the remaining issues are bought up and Railfan & Railroad Magazine puts it back on the their website I will link to it again.
+Once all the remaining issues are purchased and Railfan & Railroad Magazine puts it back on the their website I will link to it again.

 (1) “Searles Valley Story” was written and published by Searles Lake Branch of American Association of University Women in 1975 for the Nation’s bicentennial.